-We recommended this if you’re interested in the genetic health screening in addition to ancestry.
+We recommend this if you’re interested in genetic health screening in addition to ancestry.
 23andMe offers both Y-DNA (Y Chromosome) and mtDNA (mitochondrial DNA) testing in addition to Autosomal DNA.
-With over 12 million users, the company offers DNA matches.
+With over 12 million users, the company offers numerous DNA matches.
 If you are African, Asian American, or any ethnicity other than European, you may be eligible to join their Global Genetics Project and get the test for free!

 $79 Holiday Specials, $49 for two packs during Christmas campaign